xdv/divvy-dev-portal/content/concepts/issued-currencies/freezes.md

 The **No Freeze** feature is a setting on an address that permanently gives up the ability to freeze counterparties' issued currencies.
 A business can use this feature to treat its issued funds as "more like physical money" in the sense that the business cannot interfere with customers trading it among themselves.

-Reminder: XRP already cannot be frozen.
-The No Freeze feature only applies to other currencies issued in the XRP Ledger.
+Reminder: XDV already cannot be frozen.
+The No Freeze feature only applies to other currencies issued in the XDV Ledger.

 The NoFreeze setting has two effects:

 * The issuing address can no longer enable Individual Freeze on trust lines to any counterparty.
 * The issuing address can still enable Global Freeze to enact a global freeze, but the address cannot _disable_ Global Freeze.

-The XRP Ledger cannot force a financial institution to honor the obligations that its issued funds represent, so giving up the ability to enable a Global Freeze cannot protect customers.
+The XDV Ledger cannot force a financial institution to honor the obligations that its issued funds represent, so giving up the ability to enable a Global Freeze cannot protect customers.
 However, giving up the ability to _disable_ a Global Freeze ensures that the Global Freeze feature is not used unfairly against some customers.

 The No Freeze setting applies to all currencies issued to and from an address.
 If you want to be able to freeze some currencies but not others, you should use different addresses for each currency.